Dorset Council carried out a review of polling districts and polling places in the Dorset Council area during autumn/winter 2023.

 Considerations undertaken 14 November to 27 November 2023

-Report to council meeting 14 December 2023
+Report to Full Council meeting 14 December 2023

 Arrangements come into force (and publication of revised register) 1 February 2024

-Issues to be considered during the review
+Issues which were considered during the review

 • a polling district is a geographical area created by the sub-division of a parliamentary constituency for the purposes of a UK Parliamentary election